MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 ### Limitations and supported features for Private Link with Azure Database for PostgreSQL - Flexible Server

-Cross-feature availability matrix for private endpoint in Azure Database for PostgreSQL - Flexible Server.
+Here's a cross-feature availability matrix for private endpoints in Azure Database for PostgreSQL - Flexible Server.

 | Feature | Availability | Notes |
 | --- | --- | --- |